Ghost Ship (2002 film)

-The film was shot in Queensland, Australia, and Vancouver, British Columbia, Canada, and released theatrically in North America on October 25, 2002.
-It received largely negative reviews from critics but was a commercial success grossing over $68 million worldwide.
+Shot in Australia and Canada, It was released theatrically in North America on October 25, 2002.
+It received generally negative reviews but was a commercial success, grossing $68.3 million worldwide on a $20 million budget.

 Plot

-In 1962, aboard the Italian ocean liner MS Antonia Graza, passengers dance to the song "Senza Fine" sung by Francesca.
-A young girl, Katie, sits alone until the ship's captain offers to dance with her.
-A hand lifts a lever that tightens a wire cord.
-The wire whips across the dance floor, bisecting the passengers and crew.
-Katie is spared as the wire rips above her head through the captain, who is killed.
+On 21 May 1962, off the Labrador Coast, passengers aboard the Italian ocean liner MS Antonia Graza dance as a lounge singer named Francesca performs the song "Senza fine".
+A little girl named Katie Harwood sits alone until the ship's captain offers to dance with her.
+An unidentified passenger lifts a lever to tighten a metal cable which then snaps and rips through the stage and dance floor, bisecting everyone except Katie, who screams in horror.